 All correspondence, enquiries, contributions and research notes should be submitted to: firstname.lastname@example.org

-IDR is recruiting a part-time research assistant to assist in the collection, review and management of its data.
+IDR is recruiting a diverse team of 15 part-time research assistants to assist in the collation and review of selected country-level WASH project data.

-Collection of data is conducted by reviewing news, international organisation, NGO and security reports on a list of assigned countries, and recording the incidents of political violence into an Excel template.
-Coding is focused on realtime events: data is updated monthly, so team members develop an excellent understanding of on-going, current issues and themes in political violence, conflict and Asian countries through their work.
+Collation of data is conducted by reviewing multilateral, bilateral and national governments agencies WASH projects reports on a list of assigned countries, and recording key performance indicators (KPIs) into an Excel template.
+Data is updated weekly, so team members develop an excellent understanding of on-going, current issues and themes in development projects through their work.

 The role will require 10 – 15 hours per week.
 Following initial training and periodic meetings, most work is conducted remotely (team members may work from home, the library, etc.) and at any hours which are convenient, in accordance with set submission deadlines.

-IDR is seeking applicants who have the following skills and experience:
+IDR is seeking applicants who possess at least a postgraduate degree in development-related disciplines with the following skills and experience:

-To apply, please submit a CV and cover letter detailing qualifications and experience to email@example.com.
+To apply, please submit resume and cover letter detailing qualifications and experience to email@example.com.

 Deadline: Closed.Due to the volume of applications received, we may not provide feedback to all applicants.
 Only shortlisted candidates will be contacted.